XOOMAR

 No. It’s necessary, but it’s not enough.

-Meta is updating its glasses so the camera shuts off when the device detects that someone has tampered with or destroyed the privacy LED light, according to The Verge.
+Meta is updating its glasses with a Meta AI glasses privacy fix that shuts off the camera when the device detects that someone has tampered with or destroyed the privacy LED light, according to The Verge.
 The move targets modders who have gone beyond covering the light and have taken actions such as physically drilling into the LED.

 That tells us something important.
 The privacy problem was never just a weird corner case for hardware hobbyists.
 It was a trust failure waiting for a patch.